ngbede/advent-2022/readme.md

 I hope I make it to day 3

 **How to run sample file**
-1. CD to main folder
+1. Check `package.json` scripts section
-2. Run `cd ../ && yarn run build && cd build && node day-1.js`
+2. Run any of sample solutions per day I solved via `yarn run day1`
 3. See output in console